JeffML/the_blog/content/posts/2020-02-29-what-is-cached-data.md

 Most of the time, the user is visiting a site that she or he has visited many times before.
 Websites have a propensity to change their content, though, and so whatever was cached on previous visits may not longer be fresh.
 How to determine when to refresh the cache by pulling new data from the server can be somewhat complex.

-## The direct method: change the URI
+## The direct method: cache-busting

 Say I have a web page located at www.foobar.com/about.html which says everything about foobar.com that you would ever want to know.
 Once you visit that page, all that data is cached by the browser.
 Later, foobar.com is bought out by quxbaz.com, and the about page's content undergoes significant changes.
 The browsers cache doesn't have that new data, but it may thing what it has is current.
 How might you convince the browser otherwise?